 Mr. Roeb was born in Los Angeles, California.
-He graduated in 1984 with distinction from the University of California, Los Angeles with a bachelor’s degree in political science.
+He graduated in 1984 with distinction from the University of California, Los Angeles with a bachelor’s degree in Political Science.
 He earned his juris doctor degree in 1987 from Loyola Law School.
 He was admitted to the State Bar of California in 1987.
 He is admitted to the Bars of the United States District Court for the Central, Southern and Northern Districts of California.
-He is also admitted to the Bar of the United States Court of Appeals for the Ninth Circuit and United States Supreme Court.
+He is also admitted to the Bars of the United States Court of Appeals for the Ninth Circuit, and the United States Supreme Court.

 His published articles include:

 - Eliminating Affirmative Defenses In Limine, analyzing plaintiffs’ opportunities for securing potentially devastating evidence exclusion at trial when defendants fail or refuse to furnish information supporting affirmative defenses in response to written discovery.
 California Lawyer, May 2010;

 - Corporate Un-Privilege: Ensuring Your Communications With Corporate Personnel Are – – And Remain – – Privileged, exploring the circumstances when opposing counsel can legitimately contact employees of a represented corporate entity, and methods to create and maintain privileged communications between corporate employees and the corporation’s counsel.
 Los Angeles Lawyer, April 2010;

 - Punishment By Interest: Rejecting Reasonable Statutory Offers to Compromise, examining the dangers lurking when a defendant fails to adequately evaluate a plaintiff’s reasonable Code of Civil Procedure section 998 statutory offer to compromise.
 Citations, May 2009;

 - Discovering Foreign Tax Returns, examining state and federal legal principles pertaining to the discoverability in litigation of domestic and foreign-filed income tax returns.
 California Lawyer, April 2009;